tinichu316/SpaceCanoe/README.md

 "nd6" means you roll a 6 sided die [# of crew assigned] times and take the total.
 I.e. the results for 1 crew are 1d6 so 1, 2, 3, 4, 5, or 6.

 Earn scrap through risky scavenging or through random encounters and spend it on ship upgrades and repairs in the "Upgrades" panel.
+Your attack/defense die and your damage dice can be upgraded either to increase its power (maximum roll), or its bonus to roll.

 In combat, you and your opponent both roll an attack die, d20, as well as a defense die, d10 and add your respective attack and defense bonuses.
 You can choose to change your stance to gain a small bonus to either your attack or defense.
-Damage is inflicted proportional to the difference between the opposing attack die and the defending defense die.
+If your damage roll is greater or equal to your opponent's defense roll (and vice versa), you get to roll your damage dice to deal damage.

-i.e. rolling a 10 attack total while the opponent rolls a 2 defense total would do more damage than a 20 attack total and an opponent defense total of 18.
+Your damage dice will gain exp each turn as well as through combat.
+Upon acquiring enough exp, the dice will rank up to 3 times, each time gaining additional bonuses.